May 21, 2024

 HB 477 / SB 644 would have allowed Maryland counties and Baltimore City to pass local legislation requiring any landlord who owns six or more units to provide tenants with a “good cause” for why the landlord is terminating their tenancy.
 Maryland is only one of six states that denies counties the right to pass good cause eviction laws.
 Good cause eviction laws have been shown to increase housing stability and reduce landlord retaliation and discrimination against tenants who organize to protect their homes.
 HB 477 / SB 644 passed the House of Delegates but died in the Senate.
 We thank bill sponsors Del.
 Jheanelle Wilkins and Sen. Anthony Muse, as well as Committee Chair Del.
 Marc Korman and Speaker Adrienne Jones, for their support.
 As priority legislation for Renters United Maryland, we will continue to advocate for this bill next year.

 The Tenant Possessions Recovery Act would have aligned Maryland with 46 other states that provide renting families notice of a scheduled eviction date and/or a limited opportunity to reclaim their belongings after eviction.
 Right now, when a tenant is evicted, they lose not only their home, but they also often lose their birth certificates, medications, family photos, and other critical possessions.
 Families need notice of the eviction and a period of at least 10 days to reclaim possessions.
 Unfortunately, the bill did not receive a vote in either chamber of the General Assembly.
 Thanks to bill sponsors Del.
-Jennifer Terrassa and Sen. Joanne Benson, tenant Sharnae Hunt, the Youth Action Board, and all of the bill’s supporters.
+Jennifer Terrasa and Sen. Joanne Benson, tenant Sharnae Hunt, the Youth Action Board, and all of the bill’s supporters.

 In addition to our work with Renters United Maryland, the PJC’s Human Right to Housing team played an important role in supporting the following bills with testimony, providing critical information to the committees assigned to each bill, and negotiating with the opposition:

 Landlords frequently file failure to pay rent cases, but courts sometimes dismiss them and the tenant is not evicted.
 Nevertheless, these rent court actions may appear on tenants’ credit and other rental history records, which make it more difficult for them to rent at other properties.
 The passage of SB 19 / HB 181 will require the District Court to shield any court record from a failure to pay rent proceeding within sixty days if a judgment for possession is not awarded to the landlord.
 Moreover, it allows a tenant to petition for the shielding of a failure to pay rent action when a tenant redeems possession of the property (i.e. the tenant pays the rent that is due and stays in their home).
 This shielding law will help ensure that these routine case filings do not harm tenants’ ability to rent a home in the future.
 Thank you to bill sponsors Sen. Charles Sydnor and Del.
-Terri Hill for their advocacy in this bill.
+Terri Hill for their advocacy for this bill.
 The Governor has signed SB 19 / HB 181.

 SB 171 / HB 139 will require larger landlords who have included utilities in the rent to provide documentation to the Office of Home Energy Programs (OHEP) for tenants to apply for utility assistance from OHEP.
 Thanks to bill sponsors Sen. Malcolm Augustine and Del.
 Lorig Charkoudian.
 The Governor has signed the bill.